top of page

 --------------------------------------------------

-Explanation: In Mark 6:45-53, Jesus walks across the Sea of Galilee and meets with the disciples in the middle of the waters.
-After spending the day with the crowds and miraculously providing for their needs through the multiplication of bread and fish, Jesus disperses the crowds, sends the disciples across the Sea of Galilee in a boat and then climbs a mountain to pray.
-During the night, Jesus saw that the disciples were struggling with an opposing wind and walked across the sea to meet them.
-The disciples responded with fear and confusion at seeing Jesus but were comforted when Jesus called out to them.
-The account ends with the disciples amazed at seeing Jesus walk on the water and with Jesus and the disciples safely arriving at their destination.
+Explanation: In Mark 6:45-53, Jesus walks on the Sea of Galilee and meets with the disciples in the middle of the waters.
+After spending the day with the crowds and miraculously providing for their needs by multiplying bread and fish, Jesus sent the people home and instructed the disciples to cross the Sea of Galilee in a boat.
+Jesus then climbed a mountain to pray.
+During the night, Jesus saw that the disciples were struggling with an opposing wind and walked on the sea to meet them.
+The disciples initially responded with fear and confusion but were comforted when Jesus called out.
+The account ends with the disciples amazed at Jesus walking on the water and with all safely arriving at their destination.

-Application: The Old Testament states that God alone stretches out the heavens and walks on the waves of the sea (Job 9:8-11), which is a poetic description that emphasises that God is the Almighty Creator and rules supreme over creation.
+Application: The Old Testament states that only God stretches out the heavens and walks on the sea (Job 9:8-11), which is a poetic description emphasising that God is the Almighty Creator and rules supreme over creation.
 That Jesus is God according to Mark 6:45-53 is seen from how Jesus walks where only God can walk.
 Two further considerations should be noted in support of this.
-First, Jesus responds to the fear of the disciples by saying, “Take courage.
+First, Jesus responded to the fear of the disciples in Mark 6:45-53 by saying, “Take courage.
 It is I. Don’t be afraid”.
-The phrase “It is I” (Greek: Ego Eimi) matches the divine name given to Moses in Exodus.
-In Exodus 3:14, God reveals Himself to Moses by saying, “I Am Who I Am” (Greek: Ego Eimi Ho On).
-That Jesus is using the divine name as God is seen from the comment that Jesus intended to “pass by” the disciples as Jesus walked towards them on the sea.
-This is a peculiar phrase given that the intention of Jesus was to meet with the disciples rather than to pass them by.
-However, Exodus 33:12-23 says that Moses was placed within or behind a rock when the glory of God “passed by”.
-Jesus is therefore reenacting or recalling the story of Moses as the disciples see the glory of Jesus (God) pass them by (so to speak).
+The phrase “It is I” (Greek: Ego Eimi) matches the divine name given to Moses by God (Exodus 3:13-14).
+In Exodus 3:13-14, God revealed Himself to Moses by saying, “I Am Who I Am” (Greek: Ego Eimi Ho On).
+That Jesus is using the divine name as God is seen from the comment that Jesus intended to “pass by” the disciples as Jesus walked on the sea.
+This is peculiar given that the intention of Jesus was to meet with the disciples rather than to pass by.
+However, Exodus (Exodus 33:12-23) says that Moses was placed within or behind a rock when the glory of God “passed by”.
+Jesus is therefore reenacting or recalling the story of Moses as the disciples see the glory of Jesus (God) pass by them.
 See also how the confusion of the disciples in seeing Jesus walk on the sea matches the description of Job as God "passes" by in Job 9:10-11.
-Second, Mark states that the disciples were confused and amazed at Jesus walking on the water because they had failed to understand the miracle of the loaves.
+Second, Mark states that the disciples were confused and amazed at Jesus walking on the sea because they had failed to understand the miracle of the loaves.
 Before Jesus had sent the disciples across the Sea of Galilee, Jesus had miraculously fed a crowd of five thousand in the wilderness by multiplying bread and fish (Mark 6:30-44).
-In like manner, God had miraculously provided manna and quail in the wilderness for the Israelites as they journeyed towards the promised land (Exodus 16:1-18).
+In like manner, God had miraculously provided manna and quail (bread and meat) in the wilderness for the Israelites as they journeyed towards the promised land (Exodus 16:1-18).
 Mark’s point is that the disciples should have recognised this parallel and acknowledged Jesus as the God of Israel (the God who miraculously provides food in lonely and secluded places) before Jesus had (again) displayed his divinity by walking on the sea.
-Unfortunately, the disciples had failed to recognise the true significance of either miracle, hence their bewilderment when Jesus walked on the water.
-In summary, after miraculously providing for the crowds in the wilderness (in fulfilment of Exodus 16:1-18), the glory of Jesus as God passed by the disciples (in fulfilment of Exodus 33:12-33) as Jesus exercised divine power (in fulfilment of Job 9:8-11) and used the divine name (in fulfilment of Exodus 3:14).
+Unfortunately, the disciples had failed to recognise the true significance of either miracle, hence their bewilderment in seeing Jesus walk on the water.
+In summary, after miraculously providing for the crowds in the wilderness (in fulfilment of Exodus 16:1-18), the glory of Jesus as God passed by the disciples (in fulfilment of Exodus 33:12-33) as Jesus exercised divine power (in fulfilment of Job 9:8-11) and used the divine name (in fulfilment of Exodus 3:13-14).

 bottom of page